Soundmatters/ConditionExamples/Condition Examples .md

 ## Overview.
-The following are examples of conditions noted in the original object metada in the Himan Brown audio collections.
+The following are examples of the conditions noted in the original object metada in the Himan Brown audio collections.

 ## Condition examples